 - The BAC key is individual but static, and is computed and used for each access.
-An adversary needs to get hold of this key only once and will from then on always be able to get access to a passportís data.
+An adversary needs to get hold of this key only once and will from then on always be able to get access to a passport’s data.
 A passport holder may perceive this as a disadvantage considering the possibility that a passport contains dynamic data.

 - The BAC key is derived from data that may lack sufficient entropy: the date of expiry is always in a window of less than ten years, the date of birth can often be estimated and the document number may be related to the expiry date.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.